Blade (New Line franchise character): The emergence of the Reapers

 Two years later, Brooks searches Prague for Whistler, having discovered that he survived his suicide attempt, turned into a vampire, and has been held prisoner by former followers of Frost.
 Rescuing Whistler and curing him using a long and arduous method of blood transference, Brooks introduces him to Scud, his new technician.
 Eli Damaskinos, overlord of the Vampire Nation, sends his minion, Asad, and daughter Nyssa, to strike a temporary truce with Brooks, informing him of a pandemic that has been turning vampires into "Reapers", primal vampire-like creatures with a ravenous thirst for blood and a highly infectious bite that transforms both human and vampire alike.
 Brooks reluctantly allies with the Vampire Nation, teaming up with the Bloodpack, an elite group of vampires originally assembled to kill him.
-One of their members, Reinhardt, particularly hates Brooks, so she implants an explosive on Reinhardt's head to keep him in line.
+One of their members, Reinhardt, particularly hates Brooks, so he implants an explosive on Reinhardt's head to keep him in line.
 Meanwhile, he grows close with Nyssa, a natural-born vampire and Damaskinos' daughter, who has never killed a human.

 During a battle with Reapers in a vampire nightclub, Brooks discovers that, like him, they are immune to most vampire weaknesses.
 The Reaper's leader, Jared Nomak, arrives and holds Nyssa hostage, before attempting to recruit Brooks to his cause citing their mutual hatred of vampires.
 After several of the Bloodpack are killed, Brooks fights Nomak, who discovers he is immune to his silver weapons.
 As the sun rises, Nomak retreats and Whistler returns, revealing that he has found the Reaper nest in the sewer.
 Brooks and the Bloodpack also learn the Reapers are weak to silver piercing the heart, but their hearts are encased in bone.
 They enter the nest and discover the Reaper horde.
 Brooks saves Nyssa and uses a UV light bomb to kill all of the Reapers except for Nomak.
 Nyssa is seriously injured until Brooks allows her to drink his blood to survive.

 The Vampire Nation betrays and captures Brooks, Whistler, and Scud, revealing that the Reapers exist as a result of Damaskinos' efforts to engineer a stronger breed of vampires resistant to their natural weaknesses.
 Nomak, the first Reaper, is his own son.
 Scud reveals himself to be one of Damaskinos' familiars but Brooks, who already suspected this, kills him with the explosive that had been detached from Reinhardt's head.
 After Damaskinos reveals that he plans to harvest Brooks' blood to give himself immunity to sunlight and create a new breed of vampires, Whistler escapes and frees Brooks, who falls into Damaskinos' blood pool, restoring his strength and allowing him to fight his way through Damaskinos' henchmen and kill Reinhardt.
 After Nyssa betrays her father, furious at him for hiding Nomak's connection as his son, Nomak bites Nyssa, drinking her blood, before engaging Brooks in battle.
 Brooks defeats Nomak who kills himself with Brooks' sword.
 Fulfilling Nyssa's wish of dying as a vampire, Brooks takes her outside and embraces her as she turns to ash.